All of your questions about PM answered

 What are preventive maintenance tasks?

-Preventive maintenance can be done on any number of assets, such as HVAC, air handling units and boilers.
-Large or small, regular preventive maintenance tasks like adjustments, repairs, inspections and replacing parts keep assets functioning at full capacity.
+Preventive maintenance can be done on various parts of a facility or building and any number of assets, such as HVAC, air handling units and boilers.
+Large or small, equipment and building preventive maintenance tasks like adjustments, repairs, inspections and replacing parts keep assets functioning at full capacity.

 Why is preventive maintenance important?